indio-ferrel/supabase-list-detail/README.md

 ## To Do
-0. Copy over render function, data, app.js, CSS.
+✓ Copy over render function, data (the data that will be in Supabase instead of .js files?), app.js, CSS.
 1. Add table in Supabase
   - keys in data correspond to columns
   - strings become varchars, nums either ints or floats